Data Exchange Format

 Lipson notes that geometric design software vendors and 3D printer manufacturers will be the primary users of F2915, but he also says that anyone involved in the design, aggregation, fabrication and consumption of 3D objects using new additive manufacturing technologies would benefit from the use of the new standard.

-A related website with files, documentation and forums for F2915 is located at www.stl2.com.
+A related website for F2915 contains files, documentation and forums.